Information related to the Federal Direct Loan program.

 • Your rights and responsibilities

 Exit Counseling is an online educational course for borrowers of Federal Direct Subsidized and/or Unsubsidized Loans.
-The counseling is required for all borrowers who are no longer attending, or are currently registered for less than six credits.
+The counseling is required for all borrowers who are no longer attending or are currently registered for less than six credits.
 Exit Counseling needs to be completed even if you are planning to continue your education at another institution.

 During Exit Counseling, you will learn about the following: